shirooo39/eleventy-material/README.md

 I'm not sure what would you expect from this theme but I'll try to list anything I can remember 😳:
 - Material Design 2 theme 😊
 - Dark mode toggle (enabled by default) using localStorage API 😎
+- Post sharing buttons that I copied from YouTube 😝
+- Generate a QR code to read the post on other devices 👍
+- Opengraph tags for social media sharing 👍
 - Images are lazily loaded by default (if you use the ```{% image %}``` shortcode) 😌
 - Almost perfect 100 score on LightHouse on both Desktop and Mobile test 👌😌👌
 - Static assets are cached for 6 months (configurable through ```_headers``` and ```_headers.njk```) 😮